Coronavirus COVID-19 Information

 Salisbury, A.L., High, P., Chapman, H., Dickstein, S., Twomey, J., Liu, J., & Lester, B. (in press).
 A randomized control trial of integrated care for families managing infant colic.
 Infant Mental Health Journal.

-Jennifer Freeman, PhD, is the director of research and training at the Pediatric Anxiety Research Center at Bradley Hospital and an associate professor (research) of psychiatry and human behavior at The Warren Alpert Medical School of Brown University.
-She earned her doctoral degree at the State University of New York at Buffalo, followed by a pre-doctoral internship and postdoctoral fellowship in child and pediatric psychology at the Alpert Medical School.
+Jennifer Freeman, PhD, is the director of research and training at the Pediatric Anxiety Research Center (PARC) at Bradley Hospital.
+She is also associate professor (research) of psychiatry and human behavior at The Warren Alpert Medical School of Brown University.

-Dr. Freeman's research focuses on child and adolescent anxiety disorders.
-Her interests include obsessive-compulsive disorder (OCD), cognitive behavioral family interventions, and developmental psychopathology.
-Her current research concentrates on dissemination of treatment and training programs for providers of exposure therapy.
+Her research interests are in the area of child and adolescent anxiety disorders.
+Freeman's particular interests include OCD, cognitive behavioral family interventions, and developmental psychopathology.
+Her current research focuses on dissemination of treatment and training programs for treatment providers in the area of exposure therapy.

-Dr. Freeman was the principal investigator (PI) on a National Institute of Mental Health-funded (NIM) multisite trial of exposure-based treatment for young children with OCD, and she was site PI or co-investigator on several past treatment trials for childhood OCD.
-She currently is a multiple principal investigator on an NIM-funded R21/R33 project.
+Dr. Freeman was the principal investigator (PI) on an NIMH-funded multisite trial of exposure-based treatment for young children with OCD, site PI or Co-I on a number of past treatment trials for childhood OCD, and currently an MPI on an NIMH funded R21/R33.

-Abbe Garcia, PhD, is the clinical director of the Pediatric Anxiety Research Center and of Bradley Hospital’s Intensive Program for OCD.
-Dr. Garcia is also an assistant professor (clinical) of psychiatry and human behavior at The Warren Alpert Medical School of Brown University.
+Abbe Garcia, PhD is director of the Pediatric Anxiety Research Center (PARC) and clinical director of Bradley Hospital’s Intensive Program for OCD.
+Dr. Garcia is also an assistant professor (research) of psychiatry and human behavior at The Warren Alpert Medical School of Brown University.

-Dr. Garcia completed her graduate training at Temple University.
+Dr. Garcia received a BA in psychology from Williams College and completed her graduate training at Temple University.
 She also completed a predoctoral internship in the clinical psychology training program, and she was a postdoctoral fellow in child and pediatric psychology, both at The Warren Alpert Medical School at Brown University.

-Dr. Garcia’s research interests relate to quality improvement efforts in the intensive program for OCD.
-She is interested in using objective measures of outcome to demonstrate clinical changes and in using these data to guide further development of the treatment approach used in the OCD program.
+Garcia’s research interests are connected to quality improvement efforts in the Intensive Program for OCD.
+She is interested in using objective measures of outcome to demonstrate clinical changes and in using these data to guide further development of the treatment approach used in this program.

 Christopher D. Houck, PhD, has been a staff psychologist at Rhode Island Hospital and assistant professor of Psychiatry and Human Behavior at Brown University since 2005.
 He is also a former research associate at Rhode Island Hospital.